clayrisser/jams-programming-guide/README.md

 # Jam's Programming Guide
 An opinionated programming guide for consistent and collaborative programming

+### The rule above all rules is __consistency__
+For example, if the codebase is not ending lines with semicolons, then don't end lines with semicolons

 ## Basic Constructs

 ### Use verbs for function names